Monotonicity of the period and positive periodic solutions of a quasilinear equation: A p-Laplacian version of some classical results

-At this point, let us notice that the map $E\mapsto T(E)$ is a continuous function if we assume that $(w-A)\,\Pot'(w)>0$ for any $w\in(0,A)\cup(A,B)$, but that it is not the case if $\Pot$ admits another local minimum than $w=A$ in the interval $(A,B)$: see for instance Fig.~\ref{Fig1}.
-Let us define
+At this point, let us notice that the map $E\mapsto T(E)$ is a continuous function if we assume~\eqref{H2}, but that it is not the case if $\Pot$ admits another local minimum than $w=A$ in the interval $(A,B)$.
+See for instance Fig.~\ref{Fig1}.
+Let us define and notice that